Boston Pops conductor Keith Lockhart pays a visit to Foxboro music students

 “He was so excited to conduct for the concert band because of the piece we were playing,” she said.
 “I think it reinvigorated music students’ passion for musical education just because someone so special came and chose to work with us.”

-Senior Sherry Madabhushi, choir vice president, said her favorite part of the clinic was a Q&A session where Lockhart talked about his life and how he got to work with the Boston Pops.
+Senior Sherry Madabhushi, choir vice president, said her favorite part of the clinic was a question and answer session where Lockhart talked about his life and how he got to work with the Boston Pops.

 “That was really special because we got to hear some insight into why he became the person that he is.
 And it was really inspiring to hear about his setbacks that taught him to reevaluate his own life, and how that inspired him to move forward in his career,” Madabhushi said.